aybaras/VGA-based-screensaver/README.md

 positions of the 41x41 icon.
 The direction of the icon is stored as a 2-bit logic vector and the position of the ball is incremented along the given direction of the ball by 1.
 The position of the ball is updated when the internal 3-bit count signal has reached “111”.
-So the position updating takes place once in every 8 frames.
-Meaning that, the ball moves 60 / 8 = 7.5 pixels in both horizontal and vertical axes so the moving angle is 45 degrees.
+So the position updating takes place once every 8 frames.
+Meaning that the ball moves 60 / 8 = 7.5 pixels in both horizontal and vertical axes so the moving angle is 45 degrees.

 ### 4. Color Generator

 There are two counters included in this module.
-The first counter tracks the index of the last pixel which is displayed on video.
-The second counter tracks the index of the last pixel whether it is displayed on video or not.
+The first counter tracks the index of the last pixel which is displayed on the video.
+The second counter tracks the index of the last pixel whether it is displayed on the video or not.
 When the second counter hits the max limit, both counters reset to 0.
 There are 480x640 displayed pixels and 721x800 total pixels in one frame.
 About a quarter of the total pixels are invisible to the viewer, so we have to keep a separate counter for the latter.

 In an indexing scale where the pixels are enumerated from 1 to 480x640, the index of the position of the left corner of the square can be expressed as “x + y * 640”.
-We can determine whether the incoming pixel is in the square range or not by checking if the current pixel index is in the range “square_pos + i*screen_width < curr_pixel_index < square_pos + square_width + i*screen_width” for any i = {0, 1, 2, ..., square_height}.
+We can determine whether the incoming pixel is in the square range or not by checking if the current pixel index is in the range “square_pos + i * screen_width < curr_pixel_index < square_pos + square_width + i * screen_width” for any i = {0, 1, 2, ..., square_height}.
 If the current pixel index is not in any of these ranges, we can determine that the pixel doesn’t belong to the icon so it must be black.